 If it’s peace, tranquility and dramatic scenery you’re after, then choosing from these two converted mine buildings would be a good start.
 The Smithy and The Count House are the ideal getaway-from-it-all romantic cottages in Cornwall for two.
 With period features and decoration but modern conveniences, these unique Grade II Listed properties nestle in acres of natural woodland and offer the perfect romantic retreat.

 Situated at Okel Tor Mine in the Tamar Valley, on the borders of Cornwall and Devon, the area is A DESIGNATED AREA OF OUTSTANDING NATURAL BEAUTY and a Site of Special Scientific Interest.
 The renovated cottages (set 15 metres apart, but divided by trees) are off the beaten track and give a wonderful feeling of seclusion.
 When you wake up to the spectacular views across the valley, you’ll want to leap out of bed and get outdoors to explore the local varied landscape of woodland, rolling hills and valleys, alternatively you might wish to just stay in bed and take it all in!
 Historically significant, you’ll discover picturesque ruins dating to the area’s industrial past as a mine site, recognised by English Heritage as one of the best surviving 19th Century mines nationally.
 Not only is it an Ancient Monument it is also part of Cornwall’s World Heritage Site for mining.

 THE NATIONAL TRUST’S COTEHELE HOUSE is within walking distance of the properties and Dartmoor, Bodmin Moor, Morwellham Quay and the sandy beaches at WHITSAND BAY on the south coast are a short drive away.
-The Cornish village of Calstock, where you’ll find a shop for supplies, an ARTS VENUE, pubs serving food and rail links to Plymouth is just a fifteen minute walk along the river bank.
+The Cornish village of Calstock, where you’ll find a cafe with gluten-free and vegan options, an ARTS VENUE , pubs serving food and rail links to Plymouth is just a fifteen minute walk along the river bank.

 To get to Okel Tor Mine by car, the journey is approximately 4 hours from London, or you can get the train from London Paddington and Reading to Plymouth, then on to Calstock.
 The owners will pick you up from the station if required.